TREEcg/LDES-Extractor/README.md

 })
 ```

-When converting the members back to string, the following output is achieved
+When converting the members to strings, the following output is achieved

 ```javascript
 const Writer = require("n3").Writer